Banks set to argue MBIA split was unreasonable

-NEW YORK (Reuters) - Bank of America Corp (BAC.N) and Societe Generale (SOGN.PA) on Tuesday will begin opening arguments in a New York state courtroom to overturn the 2009 restructuring of bond insurer MBIA Inc (MBI.N).
+NEW YORK, May 14 (Reuters) - Bank of America Corp and Societe Generale on Tuesday will begin opening arguments in a New York state courtroom to overturn the 2009 restructuring of bond insurer MBIA Inc.

 The banks are the only two plaintiffs remaining of 18 that sued MBIA and then-New York state Insurance Commissioner Eric Dinallo in 2009.
 They will try to convince a judge that the state insurance department abused its discretion when it approved MBIA’s restructuring.